Skip to Main Content

 Equipment Checkout

 AV equipment checks out for 1 day, normally, but can be checked out for up to 5 days.
-Periods longer than 5 days should be coordinated with the Associate Director.
-Notebook computers can be checked out for 7 days.
+Periods longer than 5 days should be coordinated with the Library Director.

 Library Bill of Rights